 The second incident happened at the local police station.
 There had been another fatal crash, and I dropped around to the cop shop just after midnight with the hope of getting some information.
 An officer, who was manning the counter, knew of me.
 He was a trusting sort.

 A man, the “lone occupant in the vehicle”, had died in a head-on.
-I wanted to know how old he was.
-The officer wasn’t sure what it was and so he walked over to a desk and got the dead man’s wallet.
-Both he and I began going through this gentleman’s wallet.
-There was his driver’s license which had his date of birth, address, and all that … but what got me were pictures of the man and his family.
+I wanted to know his age.
+The officer wasn’t sure, so he walked over to a desk and got the dead man’s wallet.
+Both he and I began going through the gentleman’s wallet.
+There was his driver’s license — which had his date of birth, address, and all that — but what got me were pictures of the man and his family.
 Christ, he had a wife and some small kids.
 That was bothersome.
 It was a ‘hit-home’ moment.